yahoo/elide/README.md

 If you are contributing to Elide using an IDE, such as IntelliJ, make sure to install the [Lombok](https://projectlombok.org/) plugin.

-Discussion is on [slack](https://elide.slack.com) or through filing issues.
+Discussion is on [spectrum](https://spectrum.chat/elide) or through filing issues.

-To request an invite to Elide slack, click [here](https://publicslack.com/slacks/elide/invites/new).

 ## License
 This project is licensed under the terms of the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) open source license.